TB disease is not known to put people at higher risk of COVID-19 infection, but it may put you at risk of having more severe symptoms.

 recommendations.
 Other important steps to support good lung health and prevent poor outcomes include stopping tobacco, vaping, or e-cigarette use.

 Currently, there is no evidence to suggest that latent TB infection (LTBI) alone puts you at higher risk of getting COVID-19.
 If you are generally in good health, it is unlikely that LTBI influences the symptoms associated with COVID-19.

 The medications used to treat TB disease and TB infection are not used to treat COVID-19 patients.
 If you are on TB medication you should continue to take your medication as prescribed and continue with appointments, tests and medication refills as scheduled by your health care provider.

-Nearly everyone will be able to safely receive the COVID-19 vaccine, although a very small number of people may need to avoid vaccination due to severe allergies
+Nearly everyone will be able to safely receive the COVID-19 vaccine, although a very small number of people may need to avoid vaccination due to

 to parts of the vaccine.

-- If you are taking treatment for TB disease or latent TB infection, it is safe to receive the COVID-19 vaccine when it is offered to you.
+- If you are taking treatment for TB disease or latent TB infection, it is safe to receive the COVID-19 vaccine when it is

 - If you are not tolerating your TB treatment, you should wait until your treatment is stable before receiving the COVID-19 vaccine.
 It is not a safety concern, but it is important to separate the side effects of your TB treatment from a potential side effect of the COVID-19 vaccine.